 What is our involvement in the programme?

-Staff members in your organisation may be interested in participating in the fellowship programme.
-Or you may suggest participation to staff members.
-In both cases participation of your staff members in this programme requires your agreement and support.
-You need to consider and prepare in advance for the absence of the respective staff member for the 12 month duration of the programme.
-You will also need to plan the return and re-integration of your staff members upon termination of the fellowship programme.
+Staff members in your organisation may be interested in participating in the fellowship programme, or you could suggest such participation to staff members.
+In both cases, participation of your staff members in this programme requires your agreement and support.
+You need to consider and prepare in advance for the absence of the respective staff member during the 12-month placement, and you will also need to plan the return and re-integration of your staff members upon termination of the fellowship programme.
 Ideally, this would be in a role that allows your organisation to benefit from the staff ’member's newly acquired knowledge and experience.